aidannnd/class-projects/(4) Web Application Development (CSE 477)/README.md

 # CSE 477 - Web Application Development 2021
 This folder contains some of my work for my Web Application Development course.
-Navigate within each subfolder for a description of the individual assignments.
+Navigate within each subfolder for a description of the individual assignments and a link to the live website.